-A new exhibition called Out of the Frame was opened at the Port Macquarie Museum on Monday, February 10.
+A new exhibition called Out of the Frame is now open at the Port Macquarie Museum.

 Port Macquarie MP Leslie Williams was part of the opening event to celebrate the 2020 NSW Seniors Festival.